fish-shell/fish-shell/doc_src/cmds/fish.rst

 **-f** or **--features=FEATURES**
     Enables one or more comma-separated :ref:`feature flags <featureflags>`.

-The ``fish`` exit status is generally the :ref:`exit status of the last foreground command <variables-status>`.
+The ``ghoti`` exit status is generally the :ref:`exit status of the last foreground command <variables-status>`.

-.. _debugging-fish:
+.. _debugging-ghoti:

 Debugging
 ---------

-While fish provides extensive support for :ref:`debugging fish scripts <debugging>`, it is also possible to debug and instrument its internals.
+While ghoti provides extensive support for :ref:`debugging ghoti scripts <debugging>`, it is also possible to debug and instrument its internals.
 Debugging can be enabled by passing the **--debug** option.
 For example, the following command turns on debugging for background IO thread events, in addition to the default categories, i.e. *debug*, *error*, *warning*, and *warning-path*:
 ::

-    > fish --debug=iothread
+    > ghoti --debug=iothread

-Available categories are listed by ``fish --print-debug-categories``.
+Available categories are listed by ``ghoti --print-debug-categories``.
 The **--debug** option accepts a comma-separated list of categories, and supports glob syntax.
 The following command turns on debugging for *complete*, *history*, *history-file*, and *profile-history*, as well as the default categories:
 ::

-    > fish --debug='complete,*history*'
+    > ghoti --debug='complete,*history*'

 Debug messages output to stderr by default.
-Note that if :envvar:`fish_trace` is set, execution tracing also outputs to stderr by default.
+Note that if :envvar:`ghoti_trace` is set, execution tracing also outputs to stderr by default.
 You can output to a file using the **--debug-output** option:
 ::

-    > fish --debug='complete,*history*' --debug-output=/tmp/fish.log --init-command='set fish_trace on'
+    > ghoti --debug='complete,*history*' --debug-output=/tmp/ghoti.log --init-command='set ghoti_trace on'

 These options can also be changed via the :envvar:`FISH_DEBUG` and :envvar:`FISH_DEBUG_OUTPUT` variables.
 The categories enabled via **--debug** are *added* to the ones enabled by $FISH_DEBUG, so they can be disabled by prefixing them with **-** (**reader-*,-ast*** enables reader debugging and disables ast debugging).